CDIL Faculty Development Fellowship

 • Collaborative Digital Scholarship - Learn to work effectively in interdisciplinary digital teams

-• Tool Training - Hands-on experience with digital humanities tools and platforms
+• Tool Training - Hands-on experience with digital scholarship tools and platforms

 About CDIL

-The Center for Digital Inquiry and Learning (CDIL) supports innovative digital scholarship across the University of Idaho campus.
-CDIL collaborates with faculty, students, and staff to develop digital projects that advance research, teaching, and learning.
+The Center for Digital Inquiry and Learning (CDIL) supports innovative digital scholarship and open publishing across the University of Idaho campus.
+CDIL collaborates with faculty, students, and staff to develop digital projects that advance research, teaching, learning, and publishing.

 How to Apply